 Early detection through self-examination always helps.
 A monthly self-examination will, thus, inform you better about any changes than going in for clinical tests.

 Stand in front of the mirror and observe your breasts for any outward signs of change.
-Check if they appear the same size, or if there is any discolouration or patches that weren’t present earlier.
+Check if they appear the same size, or if there is any discoloration or patches that weren’t present earlier.

 Next, use your palm (and not fingers) to palpate your breast to feel for any lumps underneath.
 This examination by touch will tell you if there is any abnormality within.